chengquan/Quantization/README.md

 # Quantization
-A simple demo for the illustration the quantization of NNs.
+A simple demo for illustration of the quantization of NNs.
 Top file: train_mnist_nas.py

 This quantization method has already been used in the following publications: